jeff-zucker/solid-shell/README.md

 You will need to tell Sol your login credentials through one of three methods:

-* **in-script object** in your script create a credential object and pass it to login like this:

-* **configuration file**  You may create a configuration file named ~/.solid-auth-cli-config.json.
+* **configuration file**:  You may create a configuration file named ~/.solid-auth-cli-config.json.
 It should contain a JSON object holding your Identity Provider, username, a base directory as explained below.
 It may optionally include your password.
 ```javascript
   const credentials = {
          "idp" : "https://solid.community",